-We draw attention to Note 1 in the consolidated financial statements, which indicates that the Company has a working capital deficiency of \$81,224 and accumulated losses of \$14,597,101, and that the Company's ability to continue as a going concern is dependent upon its ability to raise sufficient funds in order to finance research and administrative expenses.
-These matters, along with other matters as set forth in Note 1, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
+We draw attention to Note 1 in the consolidated financial statements which indicates that the Company has a working capital deficiency of \$66,235 and accumulated losses of \$14,720,124, and that the Company's ability to continue as a going concern is dependent upon its ability to raise sufficient funds in order to finance research and administrative expenses.
+These events or conditions, along with other matters as set forth in Note 1, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.